Simple Bayesian Algorithms for Best Arm Identification: Main Theoretical Results

 and the log-partition function has bounded first derivative with $ \sup_{\theta \in [\underline{\theta}, \overline{\theta}]} | A'(\theta)| < \infty. $ \end{assumption}

 The paper's main results, as stated in the next theorem, characterize the rate of posterior convergence under the proposed algorithms, formalize a sense in which this is the fastest possible rate, and bound the impact of the tuning parameter $\beta\in (0,1)$.
-The statement depends on distribution-dependent constants $\Gamma^{*}_{\beta}>0$ and $\Gamma^*>0$ that will be explicitly characterized in Section \ref{sec: analysis}.
+The statement depends on distribution-dependent constants $\Gamma^{*}_{\beta}>0$ and $\Gamma^*>0$ that are presented here but will be more explicitly characterized in Section \ref{sec: analysis}.

 The first part of the theorem shows that there is an exponent $\Gamma^*>0$ such that $\Pi_{n}(\Theta_{I^*}^{c})$ cannot converge to zero at a rate faster than $e^{-n\Gamma^*}$ under any allocation rule, and shows that TTPS, TTVS and TTTS attain this optimal rate of convergence when the tuning parameter $\beta$ is set optimally.
+This optimal exponent is shown to equal

+where $d(\theta_i || \theta'_i )$ denotes the Kullback Leibler divergence between the observations distributions $p(y| \theta_i)$ and $p(y| \theta'_i)$.
+This can be viewed as the value of a game between two players.
+An experimenter first chooses a probability distribution over arms $\psibf$ determining the frequency with which arms are measured.
+An adversary then chooses the worst case configuration of arm means, selecting an alternative $\thetabf=(\theta_1,\ldots, \theta_k)$ that is hard to distinguish from $\thetabf^*$ under the measurement allocation $\psibf$, but under which the arm $I^*$ is no longer optimal.